alicewchen/portfolio/README.md

 ## Projects
 #### [Overview of Bitcoin Ordinals](https://btc-ordinal-dashboard.onrender.com/)
+- Performed SQL queries to retrieve data from an on-chain data provider
+- Created and deployed a Flask app to visualize the historical volume and cost associated with Bitcoin Ordinal inscriptions, uncovering notable events based on abnormal time series patterns.
-This on-chain analysis offers an overview of the volume and cost associated with Bitcoin Ordinal inscriptions.
-The fee estimator was created using [multiple linear regression (R<sup>2</sup>=0.96)](https://github.com/alicewchen/dashboard/blob/main/notebooks/linear_model.ipynb) to predict the inscription cost based on the anticipated size and quantity of ordinals to be minted.
+- Developed a fee estimator using multiple linear regression (R2=0.96) to predict the inscription cost

 ## Certifications